human16/Nim/README.md

 **`void init_game(Game *g)`**

-- Initializes a new game with the default configuration
-- Sets piles to 1, 3, 5, 7, 9 stones respectively
-- Sets `curr_player` to 1
+Sets piles to 1, 3, 5, 7, 9 stones respectively and sets `curr_player` to 1

 **`int is_game_over(Game *g)`**

-- Checks if the game has ended (all piles empty)
-- Returns 1 if game is over, 0 otherwise
+Checks if the game has ended (all piles empty).
+Returns 1 if game is over, 0 otherwise

 **`int do_move(Game *game, int pile, int count)`**

-- Executes a move by removing stones from a pile
-- Parameters:
-  - `game`: pointer to game state
-  - `pile`: pile index (0-4)
-  - `count`: number of stones to remove
-- Returns:
-  - `ERR_NONE` (0) on success
-  - `ERR_PILE_INDEX` if pile index is out of range
-  - `ERR_QUANTITY` if count is invalid (≤0 or >stones in pile)
-- Automatically switches current player after successful move

-**`void send_msg(int fd, const char *msg, int len)`**

-- Helper function to send a complete message through a socket
-- Handles partial writes by looping until all bytes are sent
-- Parameters:
-  - `fd`: socket file descriptor
-  - `msg`: message buffer to send
-  - `len`: number of bytes to send
+executes a move if it's legal, if not, returns the appropriate error.

 **`void send_name(Player *p1, Player *p2)`**

-- Sends NAME messages to both players
-- Informs each player of their number (1 or 2) and opponent's name
-- Called when a match begins
+exchanges names between players

 **`void send_wait(int sock)`**

-- Sends WAIT message to a client
-- Called after receiving OPEN message from client
+sends wait... yeah. that's all

 **`void send_over(Game *g, Player *p1, Player *p2, int winner, int forfeit)`**

-- Sends OVER message to both players indicating game end
-- Parameters:
-  - `g`: current game state
-  - `p1`, `p2`: player pointers (can be NULL if disconnected)
-  - `winner`: winning player number
-  - `forfeit`: 1 if game ended by forfeit, 0 for normal win
-- Includes final board state and forfeit flag in message
+Sends over the both players (if connected) and informs them if it was a forfeit or not and who won

 **`void send_play(Player *p1, Player *p2, Game *g)`**

-- Sends PLAY message to the appropriate player whose turn it is
-- Includes current player number and board state
+It handles play as listed in the project description. not much else.

 **`int openGame(Player *p)`**

-- Handles the OPEN handshake for a player
-- Validates OPEN message and player name
-- Checks for errors:
-  - Invalid message format
-  - Name too long (>72 characters)
-  - Empty name
-  - OPEN sent more than once
-- Returns:
-  - `1` on success (OPEN accepted, WAIT sent)
-  - `0` for incomplete message (need more data)
-  - `-1` on error (FAIL sent to client)
-- Updates player's buffer by removing consumed message bytes
+opens game

 **`void playGame(Player *p1, Player *p2)`**

-- Main game loop that manages a complete Nim game between two players
-- Flow:
-  1. Initializes game state
-  2. Sends NAME messages to both players
-  3. Sends initial PLAY message
-  4. Enters turn loop:
-     - Reads MOVE message from current player
-     - Validates move
-     - Updates game state
-     - Sends next PLAY or OVER message
-  5. Handles disconnections as forfeits
-- Continues until game ends or player disconnects
+Has the loop of waiting for move, validating the move, updating the game, and checking for when the game is over.

 ---